To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

 A statement of the significance the scholarship would have on your project/travel/research.

-While there is no limit to the amount of times you can apply for scholarships, it is not always possible to be awarded a scholarship more than once.
+While there is no limit to the number of times you can apply for scholarships, it is not always possible to be awarded a scholarship more than once.
 The regulations for each scholarship specify the holding time and whether it is possible to be awarded it more than once.

 Most scholarships advertised by the Scholarships Office can be applied for by all students at Uppsala University, regardless of nationality or citizenship.
 There are some exceptions so read the regulations for each scholarship carefully.